 Hesabu allows health programs (M&E, PBF, LMIS and others) that use DHIS2 as a data management tool, to define and execute complex, chained computations (Excel-like) on their data and reload the results directly in DHIS2 to be used as any other data value.
-Since its inception - when it was set up as a pure PBF tool - until today, Bluesquare has been focused on turning Hesabu into a powerful open source tool to provide easy to manage computations on top of DHIS2 data.

 The time is right to further improve its evolution as a shelf-ready, open source tool in support of the many programs where it is in use.
 We know that the need for its computation power is something of interest in the broader DHIS2 community, so the key benefit from a shelf readiness investment would be to make its installation and use by other parties much easier, and thus reinforce the tool’s use and growth over time for more cases and program management.